 That’s it!
 To read more about what makes a will legal in Canada, click here.

-You’ll notice that the above criteria does not include a lawyer–that’s because a lawyer doesn’t have to create the will for it to be legal.
+You’ll notice that the above criteria do not include a lawyer–that’s because a lawyer doesn’t have to create the will for it to be legal.

 Why wouldn’t I use a lawyer to create my will?